Said Benrahma: Brentford winger focused on promotion mission and not his own future

 Live on

-Benrahma has been one of the Brentford's star players this season scoring 17 goals and providing ten assists, leading to speculation linking him to Premier League clubs such as Chelsea, Arsenal and newly-promoted Leeds.
+Benrahma has been one of Brentford's star players this season scoring 17 goals and providing 10 assists, leading to speculation linking him to Premier League clubs such as Chelsea, Arsenal and newly-promoted Leeds.

 The 24-year-old, who joined from Nice in 2018, says he is not letting thoughts any about his future distract him from earning Brentford promotion to the Premier League.